pablocael/pynear/README.md

 must be explored — and search degrades to exhaustive linear scan, $O(N)$.
-This is the fundamental reason why exact tree search offers diminishing returns beyond $d \approx 256$, and why approximate methods such as **VPForest** (probing only a fraction of clusters) or Faiss IVF are necessary at high dimensionalities.
+This is the fundamental reason why exact tree search offers diminishing returns beyond $d \approx 256$, and why approximate methods such as **IVFFlatL2Index** (probing only a fraction of clusters) or Faiss IVF are necessary at high dimensionalities.

 ### Pickle serialisation

-All VPTree and VPForest indices are pickle-serialisable — save a built index to disk and reload it without rebuilding:
+All VPTree and IVFFlat indices are pickle-serialisable — save a built index to disk and reload it without rebuilding:

 ```python